Asko

 Overheating Component / Electrical Burn

-Washer emits burning smell or smoke during operation
+Washer emits a burning smell or smoke during operation.

 Advertisements